What is Prescriptive Analytics? A Complete Guide

 Understanding the Benefits of Prescriptive Analytics

 Today, businesses are using data as a driving force.
 Therefore, the importance of Prescriptive Analytics is well-known.
 It will not only give you valuable insights from your data but will also optimize your data-driven decisions.
-The key benefits of Prescriptive Analytics are as follows:
+Some of the key benefits are as follows:

 - More Proactive: The fundamental idea behind transitioning from a predictive model to a prescriptive model is to empower organizations to become more proactive and less reactive.
 Prescriptive Analytics can address issues found during the Predictive Analysis and make weighted decisions for better business outcomes.

 - Capturing Multiple Data Touchpoints and Formats: Prescriptive Data Analysis models are built on input data, business rules, and mathematical models, sourced within the organization (internal data) or collected from external touchpoints.
 The gathered data can either be Structured or Unstructured (like sensory or audio-visual data).
 Businesses can use Prescriptive Analytics to connect the dots between different data sets to garner insights into future events.
-This allows Prescriptive Analytics to be used in industries like healthcare and automobiles for business growth.
+Hence, it is often used in industries like healthcare and automobiles for business growth.

 - Real-Time Insights: Enterprise leaders can examine real-time insights to boost sustained growth and stay ahead of their competitors.
 Simultaneously, near-real-time visibility can assist companies in anticipating and mitigating crises with quick responses.
 As new data is generated, Prescriptive Analytics models can automatically adjust to extract value from it faster, leaving less room for error.